eigerco/polka-storage/docs/src/getting-started/local-testnet/getting-funds.md

 # Getting funds

-This document covers getting funds into an account that is generated externally.
+This document covers getting funds into an account that has been generated externally.

 ## Setting up your account